 Hebrews 11:8-10

 “When God summoned Abraham, faith enabled him to obey and go forth into a land which he would eventually inherit.
 He departed, unsure of his destination.
-By faith he made his temporary home in the land God had promised him, living a nomadic life in tents like Isaac and Jacob, joint heirs of the same promise.
+By faith he made his temporary home in the land God had promised him.
+He lived a nomadic life like Isaac and Jacob who were joint heirs of the same promise.
 He was seeking a celestial city with solid foundations, designed and built by God.”

 (paraphrased)